Facebook tracking pixel How we run an AI System Build | Handbook | Conversion System Skip to main content

 7 min read · Section: Playbook · Updated 2026-05-29

-A Revenue System Sprint is six weeks of focused work on one named revenue gap.
+An AI System Build is six weeks of focused work on one named workflow.
 The deliverable is a working system, not a planning memo.
 Here is the week-by-week shape.

 Week 0 (pre-kickoff): the contract

 Before kickoff, three things are in writing.
-The named gap (the specific revenue gap we are closing).
-The metric (the one number we are moving).
-The dollar value (what closing the gap is worth annually).
+The named workflow.
+The owner.
+The outcome that tells us the system is useful.
 If any of those is fuzzy, we delay kickoff until they are sharp.

 Week 1: the map

 Day one is the 60-minute whiteboard exercise.
 Hand-drawn, no software, no Miro template.
-We map the buyer path from first signal to closed revenue.
+We map the workflow from first signal to completed action.
 By the end of the hour, the worst handoff is visible to everyone in the room.
 The map becomes the architecture for the Sprint.

 Weeks 2-3: the build